HBF Committees & Working Groups

 As well as offering advice to members on health and safety issues, the committee also publishes guidance leaflets – available in Published information.

 The working parties are made up of volunteers from the main committee who may co-opt their colleagues on occasion to assist.

 Chairman: Vince Coyle, Barratt

-National Technical Committee (NTC)
+National Technical & Sustainability Committee (NTSC)

 Its members review and comment on aspects of government policy in relation to changes in technology and construction, particularly regulations which affect building practice and construction and the commercial implications of proposed changes.

 They also, where possible, propose a realistic regulatory framework and protection for the housebuilding industry in all matters relating to land development.

 They consider the policies of utility companies and negotiate with them and their regulators to promote competition, reduce charges and ensure value for money in the provision of services.

 NTSC also ensures that housebuilders are represented on external groups and organisations with common interests to ensure adequate liaison with them on key issues.